1. Jainism was founded by__________.

 Explanation: Shvetambaras admit women into their monastic order.

-37. The idol-worship in Jainism became common under:
+37. The idol-worship in Jainism became common under__________.

 A) Mauryan rule